fatmahussein821/ai-automation-portfolio/scrape cairo restaurant/README.md

 # Cairo Restaurant Scraper

 ## Overview
-An automated data collection workflow built with **n8n**.
-The workflow retrieves restaurant data from Google Maps using the Apify API, cleans and filters the results, removes duplicate records, and stores only unique restaurants in Google Sheets.
+An automated lead generation workflow built with **n8n**.
+It collects restaurant data from Google Maps using the Apify API, cleans and filters the results, removes duplicates, and stores unique records in Google Sheets.
+The collected data can be used to identify restaurants that may need a website.

 ## Features
 - Automatically collects restaurant data from Google Maps.